DETAILED ACTION

 Regarding claim 7, Bagwell discloses wherein the glove has a palm region thickness (thickness of 20, Tp) ranging from about 0.01 millimeters to about 6 millimeters (as seen in para.
 0040).

 Regarding claim 11, Bagwell discloses wherein the uniform surface is free from any embossed or debossed shapes (as the disclosed in para.
-0060 where the shapes 42 can be raised on the outer surface 44 of outer layer 32 (second side) and therefore the uniform surface of the first side is free from embossed or debossed shapes).
+0060 where the shapes 42 can be raised on the outer surface 44 and therefore the uniform surface of the first side is free from embossed or debossed shapes).

 Regarding claim 12, Bagwell discloses wherein the body comprises a first layer (28) and a second layer (32), wherein the first layer forms the first side of the body and the second layer forms the second side of the body (see para.
-0026).
+0026) (Examiner notes this claim limitation is as best as can be understood as it is in direct opposition to claim 1).

 Regarding claim 13, Bagwell discloses wherein the body has a first thickness extending from the first side to the second side (as seen in Figs. 7-9), wherein the body has a second thickness extending from the first side to the embossed shape of the second side, the second thickness being greater than the first thickness (not shown but understood from paras.
-0059-0060 and 0068-0070, as the embossed shape extends from the outer surface of the outer layer 32 and the outer layer is the layer that is dipped first, then the distance from the first side to the second side where there is an embossed shape is greater than a thickness adjacent the embossed shape).
+0059-0060 and 0068-0070, as the embossed shape extends from the outer surface of 32 and 32 is the first dip, then the distance from the first side to the second side where there is an embossed shape is greater than a thickness adjacent the embossed shape).

 Claim Rejections - 35 USC § 103